-Last but not the least, given below is the formula feeding schedule for a child belonging in the range of 4 to 6 months.
+Last but not least, given below is the formula feeding schedule for a child belonging in the range of 4 to 6 months.
 Let them drink up accordingly!

 Burping your baby after each feed is important, even if your baby is sleeping.
-There is a constant need behind this practice.
+There is a constant need for this practice.
 During the process of feeding, your baby might intake a little air with the milk.
 That means now that there are air bubbles (or gas) present in the baby’s stomach, it can become a source of discomfort for him/her.
 So, to get rid of the excess air present in your newly born, you burp your baby.
 It pulls up the excess air trapped in the stomach and provides instant relief to all the trouble.

-Now the question arises as to how often you should burp your baby?
+Now the question arises as to how often you should burp your baby.
 Well, it depends on whether you’re bottle-feeding or breastfeeding your child.
 It is also advisable to put your baby in a vertically raised position after feeding for at least 10 minutes.

 In case you’re breastfeeding, you must burp your child after you switch the breasts each time.
-If you notice your baby seems to be fussy, gassy, or is spitting a lot, try burping every 5 minutes.
+If you notice your baby seems to be fussy, gassy, or spitting a lot, try burping every 5 minutes.

 In case you’re bottle-feeding, you must burp your child every 2-3 ounces.
 Subsequently, if you notice some kind of fussiness, you must burp your baby more.
 Do not forget to burp your baby after the feeding as well.

 How Can You Tell If Your Newborn Baby Is Getting Enough Milk?